NEW PRODUCTS FOR CHRISTMAS 27th October 2018

 Isle of Skye Chocolate changes hands

-Skye chocolatier Carole Inglis is handing over Isle of Skye Chocolate to new owner Angus MacRuary today (30 April) but will continue to run Isle of Skye Fudge Company as a stand alone business.
+Skye chocolatier and fudgemaker Carole Inglis is handing over Isle of Skye Chocolate to new owner Angus MacRuary today (30 April) but will continue to run Isle of Skye Fudge Company as a stand alone business.

 Angus is well known to many on the island, having been owner manager of successful business Isle of Skye Brewing Company for 20 years.